 Because Sublocade is a prescription drug, you’ll need to find a Sublocade doctor to administer the injection and monitor your process.
 Also, addiction effects behaviors, so it’s important to find a Sublocade doctor who also provides counseling.
 Individual, group, and family therapy can help someone suffering from an addiction understand behaviors and emotions that are often tied to addiction.
 Plus, counseling is an effective way to teach essential recovery skills.

 Recovery Centers of America believes in offering the best treatment options when it comes to fighting addiction.
 All of our MAT facilities provide Sublocade, as well as Methadone, Suboxone, and Subutex.

 To learn about RCA’s Suboxone, Methadone and Sublocade treatment facilities, click one of the links below.
-Currently, we have two locations in New Jersey: Bravo Medical in Somerdale (not far from Camden), Trenton Healthcare Clinic in Trenton, and Woodbridge Healthcare Clinic in Iselin.
+Currently, we have three MAT clinics in New Jersey: Bravo Medical in Somerdale, (not far from Camden), Trenton Healthcare Clinic in Trenton, and Woodbridge Healthcare Clinic in Iselin.
 We also have a location in Lansdowne, PA (Delaware County, just outside Philadelphia).